tyoeer/Chaoshead/README.md

 Though if you want to help program this thing, that's also possible.

 In any case, try looking at the Trello (linked above) for the things that still need to be done.

+A basic overview of the code architecture/what goes where can be found in [design.md](design.md)

 ### Data collecting tips